 The City of Sebastopol maintains compliance with all Federal and State fair housing laws and is committed to ensuring access to fair housing services.
-In addition to anti-discrimination for protected classes, the City promotes fair housing through the preservation and production of affordable housing for at-risk residents and through coordination with the Sonoma County Community Development Commission (CDC) and other local organizations.
-The following affordable housing requirements can be found in City of Sebastopol's Municipal Code:
+In addition to antidiscrimination for protected classes, the City promotes fair housing through the preservation and production of affordable housing for at-risk residents and through xxx[providing fair housing information, contracting with a fair housing service provider].
+The following affordable housing requirements can be found in City of Cotati Municipal Code:

-- Inclusionary Housing Ordinance: In an effort to "promote the construction of housing within Sebastopol that is affordable to all economic segments of the community" and "throughout the community, rather than concentrated within specific areas of neighborhoods," the City requires that all development projects of five or more units or parcels reserve at least 25% of units as deed restricted affordable housing regardless of whether it is a rental or purchase-based property.
+- Inclusionary Housing Ordinance: In an effort to "promote the construction of housing within Sebastopol that is affordable to all economic segments of the community" and "throughout the community, rather than concentrated within specific areas of neighborhoods," the City requires that all development projects of five or more units or parcels reserve at least 25 percent of units as deed restricted affordable housing regardless of whether it is a rental or purchase-based property.
 This condition directs how developers must allocate affordable housing based on the income level of eligible tenants.
-Attached to this requirement is a deed restriction that preserves the affordable housing condition in "perpetuity" as opposed to for a minimum of 55 years like many jurisdictions in California. - Elimination of In-Lieu Fees: The City's Inclusionary Housing Ordinance requires the provision of units on-site rather than allowing the payment of an in-lieu fee, a common policy practice in local California jurisdictions. - Density-Bonuses: The City provides Density-Bonuses for the construction of affordable housing as prescribed by State law.39 An additional source of affordable housing permitted in parcels zoned as residential are accessory dwelling units.40 - Mobile-Home Rent Stabilization Ordinance: The City enforces a Mobile Home Rent Stabilization ordinance which is intended to mitigate the shortage of mobile home parks in the City and across Sonoma County.
-This kind of housing is considered affordable housing by design and prevent "excessive
+Attached to this requirement is a deed restriction that preserves the affordable housing condition in "perpetuity" as opposed to for a minimum of 55 years like many jurisdictions in California. - Elimination of In-Lieu Fees: The City's Inclusionary Housing Ordinance requires the provision of units on-site rather than allowing the payment of an in-lieu fee, a common policy practice in local California jurisdictions. - Density-Bonuses: The City provides Density-Bonuses for the construction of affordable housing as prescribed by state law.
+An additional source of affordable housing permitted in parcels zoned as residential are accessory dwelling units. - Mobile-Home Rent Stabilization Ordinance: The City enforces a Mobile Home Rent Stabilization ordinance which is intended to mitigate the shortage of mobile home parks in the City and across Sonoma County.
+This kind of housing is considered affordable housing by design and prevent "excessive space rent increases which could result in threats to health and safety and possible economic eviction."